Skip to main content

 Alcoholic beverage production credit

-• you produce 60 million gallons or less of beer or cider, 20 million gallons or less of wine, or 800,000 gallons or less of liquor in New York State during the tax year.
+• produces 60 million gallons or less of beer or cider, 20 million gallons or less of wine, or 800,000 gallons or less of liquor in New York State during the tax year.

 Conservation easement credit

 You may be eligible to claim this credit if you or your business own land that is subject to a conservation easement that is held by a public or private conservation agency.
-This credit is available to individual and business taxpayers.
-The amount of credit with any limitations is as follows:
+For more information see Conservation easement credit.

 Tax exemptions